Your policy may also pay for a portion of these vision correction expenses:

 Vision insurance is designed to cover key eye-care expenses.
 It doesn’t apply to these costs:

 You can buy vision insurance year-round in most cases, and there are a few ways to get coverage:

-Sign up for a policy through your employer.
 Many employers offer vision insurance as part of their workplace benefits package.
 Your premiums will be subsidized, making this a cost-effective option — but you’ll need to opt in during open enrollment.

-Add a vision rider to your health or dental insurance.
 Depending on your insurer, you may be able to add coverage for routine eye exams and get an allowance for prescription glasses and contacts.
 But you might have to meet a deductible to access these vision benefits.

-Purchase a standalone policy on your own.
 To get the best coverage at the lowest price, take the time to compare policies from a range of vision insurance companies.
 By going directly through an insurer, you’ll be able to customize your benefits.

-Apply for coverage via the Health Insurance Marketplace.
 Thanks to the Affordable Care Act (ACA), you can apply for a low-cost health insurance policy that offers vision coverage through the government.
 To explore this option, head to Healthcare.gov.